bodo-ai/PyDough/documentation/dsl.md

 )
 ```

 **Bad Example #3**: For each person, list the address_id of packages they have ordered.
-This is invalid because `packages` is a plural property of `People`, so its properties cannot be included in a calc term of `People` unless aggregated.
+This is invalid because `packages` is a plural property of `People`, so its properties cannot be included in a `CALCULATE` term of `People` unless aggregated.

 ```py
 %%pydough
 People.CALCULATE(packages.address_id)
 ```

 **Bad Example #4**: For each person, list their first/last name followed by the concatenated city/state name of their current address.
-This is invalid because `current_address` is a plural property of `People`, so its properties cannot be included in a calc term of `People` unless aggregated.
+This is invalid because `current_address` is a plural property of `People`, so its properties cannot be included in a `CALCULATE` term of `People` unless aggregated.

 ```py
 %%pydough